+ How long have you been teaching?

 + Does working online affect the quality of teaching?

-I used to think there was no way that working online could mimic the in-person experience.
-Now I think it's so efficient that even if you were my next door neighbor I'd insist we work online anyway.
+We used to think there was no way that working online could mimic the in-person experience.
+Now we think it's so efficient that even if you were my next door neighbor we'd suggest we work online anyway.
 Materials and resources are easy to share online--- no need to wait for a book shipment to arrive on the other side of the world or to worry we might not have the right materials online.
 Plus, the environment is very relaxed and comfortable for everyone involved.
 It's like studying with pizza and your friends.
 Eating during the session is always welcome.
 Not only that, once a session ends, you're already home and on to the next thing.
 No commute.
 No carpooling.
 No problem.
+We are willing to meet in person in Rhode Island and the surrounding areas for negotiable travel costs.

 + Do you work with independent students or professionals with unusual schedules?